Green Line (Delhi Metro): History

 Construction work of this extension began in 2013 and was completed by the second half of 2018, as part of the Phase III expansion.
-Prime Minister Narendra Modi inaugurated the Mundka – Bahadurgarh stretch via video conferencing on 24 June 2018.
+The inauguration of the Mundka – Bahadurgarh stretch took place on 24 June 2018.

 In late October 2019, it was decided to construct steel platforms on the viaduct of Green Line between Punjabi Bagh and Shivaji Park stations that will provide a seamless interchange between Green Line and Pink Line.
 Construction began in that year itself and the new halt platform of Green Line, named Punjabi Bagh West, was thrown open to the public on 29 March 2022, after multiple delays.